-A: For all courses taken in winter, spring, and summer 2020 that are transferred in any "P" or "S" grade that is noted on a transcript as representing a C- letter grade or higher will be transferred in and accepted as an acceptable grade (subject to usual criteria for degree requirement credit).
+A: For all courses taken in the 2020-21 academic year that are transferred in any "P" or "S" grade that is noted on a transcript as representing a C- letter grade or higher will be transferred in and accepted as an acceptable grade (subject to usual criteria for degree requirement credit).

-A: For all courses taken in winter, spring, and summer 2020 all courses previously evaluated and currently approved in the Transfer Credit Equivalency (TCE) will continue to be accepted even if the course was taken with a different delivery method (i.e. online) and without any additional verification process for students.
+A: For all courses taken in the 2020-21 academic year all courses previously evaluated and currently approved in the Transfer Credit Equivalency (TCE) will continue to be accepted even if the course was taken with a different delivery method (i.e. online) and without any additional verification process for students.

 Q: I have multiple courses that are transferring with the same course subject and number, i.e. multiple courses listed as CHEM 101X.
 Does that mean that I am only receiving credit for one class?

 A: No, you will receive credit for each class posted on your transcript.
 For example, if you have 3 courses listed as CHEM 101X, each for 3 credits, you will receive a total of 9 credits for the 3 courses.

 Q: Why don’t all of my transfer credits appear on my U-M transcript?

 A: There are a couple of reasons why this might be the case.
 If your final transcript from your previous institution, including the grades for your last semester, never arrived, these classes will not be posted to your transcript.
 Make sure that you had your previous institution send a final transcript to the Office of Undergraduate Admissions.
 There might also have been classes that could not be evaluated because the credit evaluators needed more information.
 These were probably noted on the Transfer Credit Summary report you received.
 Need more help?
 Your academic advisor in the Newnan Advising Center can help sort this out.